christian-korneck/flamenco-temp1/web/project-website/content/usage/job-types/_index.md

 ---
-title: Job Compiler Scripts
+title: Job Types
 weight: 10
 ---

+Flamenco uses JavaScript files called *job compiler scripts* or two things.
+They

+- define a *job type*, with its own set of settings, and
-Flamenco uses *job compiler scripts* to convert a job definition (like "*render this Blend file*") into concrete tasks that can be executed by workers.
+- convert a job of this type (like "*render this Blend file*") into concrete tasks that can be executed by workers.

 ## Example